// UK housing market

-The supply of new housing has increased, with new build registrations reaching their highest levels since 2007.
-New build registrations in Q1 2016 totalled 37k down 7% on the same period last year, although private registrations have remained flat.
+The supply of new housing decreased slightly in 2016 but remained the second highest new home registrations since 2007 (2016 - 152k, 2015 - 156k).
 (Source: National House Builders Council (NHBC)).
 New housing starts remain c.
 40,000 lower than the pre-downturn peak and significantly lower than that required to meet the demand from new household creation.
 The Department for Communities and Local Government (DCLG) estimates that 221,000 homes need to be created per annum until 2021 to meet the demand from new household creation in England.

 (1) Data source: NHBC

 In April 2013 the Government introduced the Help to Buy scheme to improve the supply of mortgage finance, in particular to first time buyers.
 There are two parts to the scheme: Help to Buy (Equity Loan), providing an equity loan of 20% for new homes in England, and Help to Buy (Mortgage Guarantee), which can be used on all home purchases.
 Help to Buy (Equity Loan) has had a major impact upon new housebuilding, enabling over 74,000 purchases in England, with 81% of purchasers using the scheme being first time buyers (source: DCLG, as at 31 December 2015) .
 In November 2015, the Government announced that Help to Buy (Equity Loan) would be extended until 2021, and that the equity loan percentage would increase to 40% in London.